contentauth/opensource.contentauth.org/docs/community.md

 The CAI maintains a [Discord server](https://discord.gg/CAI) for open technical discussions within the developer community, with channels focused on different projects and topics.

+## C2PA Foundations videos

+For a series of educational videos, see [C2PA Foundations](http://learn.contentauthenticity.org/).

 ## Other resources

 - **Read the [CAI blog](https://contentauthenticity.org/blog)** to get the latest news and updates about CAI.